Medicinal properties of angelica (Angelica archangelica)

 Effective for these uses is as a tea, taken after meals.

-– Anorectic.
-The use of angelica root is used to treat heavy digestions and loss of appetite.
-Angelica is a plant suitable for treating disorders of anorexia or lack of appetite (Decoction during 10 minutes of two spoonfuls of dry roots in a liter of water.
+- Anorectic.
+The use of wild angelica root is used to treat heavy digestions and loss of appetite.
+Wild angelica is a plant suitable for treating disorders of anorexia or lack of appetite (Decoction during 10 minutes of two spoonfuls of dry roots in a liter of water.
 Let it rest during 30 minutes and take one glass before each meal)

 - Bad blood circulation.
 This plant stimulates the blood flow in the peripheral parts of the body and, therefore having a valuable use in the treatment of poor circulation and leg pain.